OnePlus 7 Pro Key Specs

 The small teardrop-like notch seen on the OnePlus 6T has also been sacrificed at the expense of the all-screen design.
 Instead, the f/2.0 16MP selfie camera has been relocated to a mechanised pop-up that rises from the chassis.
 According to OnePlus, there's no need to fret about durability as the pop-up will automatically withdraw back into the phone whenever it detects that it's falling.
 We tested it a few times, and it worked like a treat.
 Pushing on the pop-up also triggered the motor to retract the drawer – and surfaces a scolding message not to manually push on it on the screen.

 If that sounds like you, it might be worth avoiding Face Unlock or you could find yourself burning through your 300,000 selfie camera pop-ups much faster than three years.
 Even if you're the sort of person who doesn't hold onto a phone for more than two years, it could still negatively impact the re-sale value.
+Of course, it's unlikely that your selfie camera will immediately fall apart on the 300,001st pop-up, but it's just something to keep in mind that you didn't have to with the OnePlus 6T.

 There's no getting around it, the selfie camera drawer is a really inelegant solution.
 It looks weird, not least because it's slightly off-centre at the top of the device and it makes an infuriating wrrizzz noise every time that it emerges.
 We definitely got more than our fair share of odd glances on public transport as the pop-up noisily hoiked itself out of the phone, like a bit of spy apparatus from The Naked Gun.